ULL-ESIT-PL/babel-learning/doc/tan-liu-article.md

 > ### Option 1: Assume currying has been declared in the global scope

-> Basically, your job is done here.

-> If `currying` is not defined, then when executing the compiled code, the runtime will scream out `"currying is  not defined"`, just like the `"regeneratorRuntime is not defined"`.

-> So probably you have to educate the users to install `currying` polyfills in order to use your `babel-plugin-transformation-curry-function`.

-#### Testing the parser and the plugin: first approach

-This solution will be s.t. like this:

-1. We publish an npm module `currying` that contains the `currying` function.
-2. The user of our plugin will have to install the `currying` module in their project.
-3. The user will have to explicitly import the `currying` function in their code or we can add to the plugin additional code to import the `currying` function.

 This approach  to test the plugin is explained in section [/doc/tan-liu-article/plugin-first-approach.md](/doc/tan-liu-article/plugin-first-approach.md)